Graduate student Taylor Watterson uses wearable technology to measure and address occupational fatigue in pharmacy

 “We’re not only helping our students as future pharmacists, but we’re also helping their mentors, their bosses, and their preceptors work at the top of their capabilities and improving their well-being.”

-Through a 2019 grant from the Midwest Center for Occupational Safety and Health (MCOSH), Watterson became one of the first researchers to address pharmacist fatigue.
+Through a 2019 grant from the Midwest Center for Occupational Health and Safety (MCOHS), Watterson became one of the first researchers to address pharmacist fatigue.
 So far, she’s launched several surveys and implemented wearable tech in her mission to excavate the parameters of pharmacists’ capacity, and when a few long days blur into a chronic problem.

 “Fatigue could mean any number of things.
 It could be backaches from standing for 12 to 14 hours on their normal shifts, not having a lunch break, or not getting a good night’s sleep because they work a 14-hour shift, go home and then come back and work another 14-hour shift,” says Watterson.